Empowering mathematical minds through play| January 2016

 Elkind (2012) addresses the difference between knowing and understanding, in that a child may know that 2+2=4 but may not understand why this statement is true.
 Similarly, knowing that a shape is called a circle or a triangle suggests nothing about the child’s understanding of the shape and its properties.
 However, using an existing interest (robots), the teacher created learning opportunities by thoughtfully adding materials to allow children to construct understanding about shapes in relation to space.

-Of equal importance to the process of learning is the idea of subtracting or removing materials from a learning center that may hinder investigation.
+Of equal importance to the process of learning is the idea of subtracting or removing materials from a learning centre that may hinder investigation.

 In a preschool classroom, children were using pattern blocks to replicate designs on pre-made cards by matching up the shapes.
 Soon they abandoned the cards and made their own designs.
 Excited to see this evolution in their play, the teacher expected to see more of it over time.
 She left the cards on the shelf with the blocks, however, and observed that the children soon reverted to the ready-made cards.
 So the following day she relocated the cards to another side of the room.
 In a few minutes, the children had covered up one part of the table with all the different shapes leaving no gaps between the pieces.
 Some were counting how many pieces it took to cover the space, others were identifying patterns within the larger design, and some learned shape names like “hexagon”.
 At this point, the teacher introduced the word “mosaic”.
 The thoughtful removal of the cards reduced the children’s dependency on them and enabled them to go beyond simple shape-matching.

 Multiplying Learning Opportunities